SilentKernel/dailypics_CMS/README.md

 It's not finished yet.

-Code of bundle, extra JS are licesend under their own license, Applications's code is licensed under GPLv2 License
+Applications's code is licensed under GPLv2 License, This App uses other code (Bundles, Javascript Library, Symfony Core ...) this code is licensed under their own license.